SprocketLab/SprocketLab.github.io/_posts/2025-11-26-actvweight.md

 </script>

 ### The Paradigm: Activation Steering vs. Fine-Tuning
 Activation steering has emerged as an alternative to parameter-efficient fine-tuning (PEFT).
 Instead of updating model weights, steering directly adjusts intermediate activations at inference time, drastically reducing the number of trainable parameters.
 For example, ReFT [1] can match LoRA-level performance while using 15×–65× fewer parameters.
-Existing steering methods mainly differ in where they apply these interventions: ReFT modifies MLP outputs, LoFIT [2] steers at attention heads, and JoLA [3] jointly learns both the steering vectors and the intervention locations.
+Existing steering methods mainly differ in where they apply these interventions: ReFT modifies MLP outputs (post-MLP), LoFIT [2] steers at attention heads (pre-MLP), and JoLA [3] jointly learns both the steering vectors and the intervention locations.

 <p align="center">
 <img src="https://sprocketlab.github.io/images/blogposts/actvweight/weight_v_act.svg">